-Brittany King-Asamoa focuses her legal practice on employment law, family law and civil litigation.
-She represents companies, farmers and agribusinesses in all areas of employment law including unemployment, discrimination and general liability issues.
+Brittany focuses her legal practice on employment law and civil litigation.
+She represents companies, farmers, agribusinesses and individuals in all areas of employment law.
 She writes and speaks on new laws impacting companies in the areas of employment, business and agricultural law.

 Brittany received her Juris Doctor, cum laude, from the University of Arkansas School of Law.
 She gained valuable legal experience as a legal extern for Tyson Foods, Inc., in Springdale, Arkansas.
 She is also a graduate of Minnesota State University, Mankato with a Master of Business Administration and a Bachelor of Science in Human Resources Management.